Integralist/integralist.co.uk/content/page/resume.md

   ### 2024

+  - **What**: I wrote a document "Terraform validation for API modifications" that proposed a solution for how we can validate API changes against Terraform to prevent breaking changes making their way into production.
+	**Why**: There was an incident where a Fastly API introduced a breaking change that affected an application I was on-call for.
+It was a confusing bug and took a lot of time to investigate and identify and I was concerned for our customers and how they might be affected (especially considering how difficult Terraform can be to work with in general).
+    **Impact**: This proposal document kick-started a new initiative to ensure Terraform is treated as a first-class citizen within the Fastly ecosystem.

+  - **What**: Redesigned internal boilerplate project used for create new Go services at Fastly.
+    **Why**: As part of my work within a new team (although I was the sole engineer for quite a while) I needed to get a new API application onboarded with an internal platform that exposes the API to the public internet.
+The recommendation was to use an internal boilerplate project, which turned out to be quite stale, un-maintained, and in need of a redesign.
+    **Impact**: Quite a few internal teams were onboarding onto the same platform around that time and were able to benefit from not only the improved tooling I built, the improved resiliency code I wrote, but also the in-depth documentation I wrote to provide context and understanding around how the platform itself functioned.
+Ultimately making it much easier for developers to onboard their Go applications.

   - **What**: I created a public tool for validating Fastly's Compute cache semantics ([code](https://gist.github.com/Integralist/87118a8f79d47aaf640c21149bf9d687)).
     **Why**: Customers were having trouble understanding how HTTP cache semantics worked with the Fastly Compute platform (which at the time of writing doesn't have a HTTP cache API like Fastly's VCL product offering).
     **Impact**: Customers are able to validate and understand how caching works with Compute.
 They can define a set of HTTP calls and see how they are cached, and can assert against the cacheability of the calls.
+This work also helped to identify a bug in the underlying HTTP caching implementation.

   - **What**: I implemented a complete CI/CD pipeline using GitHub Actions, along with dynamic service creation for multiple environments using Terraform Cloud.
     **Why**: We wanted to move towards Iac (Infrastructure as Code) and automated releases.